tday07/Wine-Dataset/README.md

 * Not as many variables had a high correlation.
 A lot of the variables had average accuracy.

 # Conclusion
+* Free Sulfur Dioxide and Sulphates were the most important variables in determining quality of the wine.
+I was surpised to see that percentage of alcohol as one of the least important variables.
+* Variables that I thought we be highly correlated or important to the models (like alcohol or citric acid) were some of the least important variables.
+Sulphates, acidity, and free sulfur dioxide rather were more important to the models.

 # References
 Kaggle dataset: https://www.kaggle.com/aleixdorca/wine-quality